-- attend a Super SA seminar or webinar - seek the assistance of a professional financial adviser - consult with a Centrelink Financial Information Service (FIS) officer on 13 23 00 about your Centrelink entitlements - consult with the Australian Taxation Office on the Superannuation Infoline on 13 10 20 for super tax issues relating to your particular circumstances.
+- attend a Super SA pre-retirement workshop - seek the assistance of a professional financial adviser - consult with a Centrelink Financial Information Service (FIS) officer on 13 23 00 about your Centrelink entitlements - consult with the Australian Taxation Office on the Superannuation Infoline on 13 10 20 for super tax issues relating to your particular circumstances.

-Your spouse/putative spouse will need to complete the Application to purchase form at the back of the Super SA Flexible Rollover Product PDS.
+Your spouse/putative spouse will need to complete both the Application to Purchase form and Investor Contribution form at the back of the Super SA Flexible Rollover Product PDS.

 Ensure your SA public sector scheme member details are provided at the bottom of "1.
-Personal details" of the Application to purchase form.
+Personal Details" of the Application to Purchase form.

-The accompanying contribution (minimum deposit of \$1,500) needs to be made electronically via BPAY prior to sending the Application to purchase form to Super SA.
+The accompanying payment (minimum deposit of \$1,500) needs to be made electronically via Electronic Funds Transfer (EFT) prior to sending the Application to Purchase form to Super SA.